 At SFUSD, we believe that leadership and accountability are the keys to our success.
-The Human Resources Department is committed to recruiting and selecting highly qualified, dynamic administrators.
+We are committed to recruiting and selecting highly qualified, dynamic administrators.
 Our goal is to discover the next generation of transformative school leaders to create a supportive learning environment where all students graduate with the skills and confidence to achieve their goals in college, a career, and life.

 For more information about the transfer process or our administrator hiring process, please email email@example.com.

-TLEE is a leadership development induction program for new administrators in SFUSD.
+TLEE is a leadership development induction program for new SFUSD administrators.
 It is imperative that we hire, train, support, and sustain a school leadership force that has the right skills to transform San Francisco’s schools into places where all students are loved, feel like they belong, and achieve.

 There are three strands within TLEE: